The Tesla Supercharger provides DC fast charging for properly equipped Tesla vehicles.

 The smallest sites have just one supercharger stack (ie. charging spots for 2 cars).
 Larger sites have multiple charger stacks.
 Some sites appear to have been prepared with the civil engineering (parking places, conduit under the road surface, concrete base for the chargers) for multiple stacks but only equipped with one set of electronics initially.
 It also appears (eg. from looking at the Folsom site) that adjacent parking spots are not

 Some form of signalling is provided for the car to control the charger behaviour.
 Tesla appear be using powerline signalling (RF carrier over the DC power pins), as proposed for the SAE J1772-2012 DC charging standard.
-This is confirmed by an interview with JB Straubel (Tesla CTO)
+This appeared to be confirmed by an interview with JB Straubel (Tesla CTO)

 At the Folsom, CA site, supply from the grid is 500kVA at 12kV, from which a transformer supplies 3-phase at 480/277V to the Tesla equipment.
 It is speculated that the chargers are connected in a Y configuration to give 277V at the input of each charger.